 Fairfield University is committed to achieving equal educational opportunities and providing students who have documented disabilities equal access to all University programs, services and activities.
 In order for this course to be accessible to all students, different accommodations or adjustments may need to be implemented.
-If you require accommodations for this course because of a disability, please contact Accessibility within the Academic and Career Development Center as early as possible this semester as they are the designated department on campus responsible for approving and coordinating reasonable accommodations for students with disabilities.
+If you require accommodations for this course because of a disability, please contact Accessibility within the Academic and Career Development Center (ACDC) as early as possible this semester as they are the designated department on campus responsible for approving and coordinating reasonable accommodations for students with disabilities.
 Accessibility will help you understand your rights and responsibilities under the American with Disabilities Act and Section 504 of the Rehabilitation Act and will provide you further assistance with requesting and arranging accommodations for your courses.
-Once you receive your accommodations letter, please make an appointment to meet with me as soon as possible so that we can review your accommodations together and discuss how best to help you achieve equal access in this course this semester.
+Once you have access to your "Faculty Notification Letter" through your Accessibility profile on my.fairfield, please send the letter to me and make an appointment to meet with me as soon as possible so that we can review your accommodations together and discuss how best to help you achieve equal access in this course this semester.

 Accessibility in the Academic and Career Development Center

-Refer the student to Accessibility in the Academic & Career Development Center and do not grant any accommodations until you have received a letter from our office detailing any accommodations that the student's disability requires in order to provide equal access to material in your course.
-Contact the Academic & Career Development Center office at ext.
+Refer the student to Accessibility in the Academic & Career Development Center (ACDC) and do not grant any accommodations until you have received a Faculty Notification Letter detailing any accommodations that the student's disability or temporary impairment requires in order to provide equal access to material in your course.
+On your instructor Accessibility profile, the "Overview" tab will provide you with a list of Accessibility students requesting to use academic accommodations for each of your class sections.
+Contact Academic & Career Development Center (ACDC) at ext.
 4081 or email email@example.com if you have any questions.